So you’re ready to quit your job, eh?

 Let me guess…

 The commute is brutal.
 You hate Mondays.
-The job sucks.
+Work sucks.
 Your hours went up but your salary didn’t.
 There’s no work-life balance.
-Your boss is a dick.
-And you’re one meeting away from losing your shit.
+Your boss is a di*k.
+And you’re one meeting away from losing your mind.

-Or maybe, just maybe, you’re finally done working like a dog to make someone else rich.
+Or maybe, just maybe, you’re tired of working like a dog to make someone else rich.

 Does that sound about right?